SUJU16/suju.online/README.md

 Technically, this kind of problem is often referred to as the last mile problem.
 We wanted to tackle a variation of this: the first mile problem.
 Even with just some tens of passengers there are millions of possible routes between them, let alone when a third variable, time, is taken into account.

 ##The solution
 Our project for Junction 2016 aims to solve the transportation problem by using [Sohjoa](http://sohjoa.fi/) to organize dynamic and cost controlled custom transportation.
 Our concept is a tool for event organizers and public transportation decision makers that allows them to design dynamic routing for the self-driving bus.
-If the surroundings of a location are pre-scanned the bus is can plan and drive routes that are planned on-the-go.
+If the surroundings of a location are pre-scanned the bus can plan and drive routes that are planned on-the-go.
 Our tool makes the required optimizations to the route, chooses a smart way to transport people from their desired pick-up location and tells Sohjoa which route and schedule to follow during the transportation.

 ##The use cases
 1) Event transportation